zacksteel/pyrodiversity/code/YosemiteDemo.md

-Here I demonstrate the functionality of the [Pyrodiversity](https://github.com/zacksteel/pyrodiversity) repository, which is associated with the publication “Quantifying pyrodiversity and its drivers” (coming soon to a journal near you).
+Here I demonstrate the functionality of the [Pyrodiversity](https://github.com/zacksteel/pyrodiversity) repository, which is associated with the publication [“Quantifying pyrodiversity and its drivers”](https://doi.org/10.1098/rspb.2020.3202).
 I will limit calculations to the watersheds which intersect Yosemite National Park in California’s Sierra Nevada Mountains and to moderate to large size fires (\>404 ha) included in the Monitoring Trends in Burn Severity (MTBS)